obayemiisreal4-dataanalytics/Google-Ads-Database/README.md

 ```
 ## Result
 ![Top performing advertisers](question2.png)
-INSIGHTS: It can be observed that
+INSIGHTS: It can be observed that 'Super star promotions limited' led the pack when it comes to top performing advertisers.

 ## 3
-Find the top five campaigns based on impressions
 ```Sql
 use mydb;
 select campaign.campaignid, campaign.campaignname, sum(ad.impressions) as total_impressions